Ceyron/apebench/docs/arguments.md

 How many seeds to investigate in parallel.
 Oftentimes, trainings in 1D or 2D with low resolution (low [`num_points`](#num_points)) can be done in parallel to obtain seed statistics virtually for free.
-If you are on a modern GPU, a good rule of thumb:
+If you are on a modern GPU, a good rule of thumb is:

 - 1D with <200 points: 5-20 seeds in parallel possible
 - 1D in higher resolution: 1-5 seeds in parallel